In-water Intervention Strategy

 - Identifying and controlling exposure risks: You must also find the answers to questions like:

-- Is the lake a drinking water reservoir?
+- Is the water body a drinking water source?

-- Is the lake used for fishing?
-If so, is it a catch and release lake?
+- Is the water body used for fishing?
+If so, is it a catch and release water body?

-- Is the lake in a remote location, or in a populated area with domesticated animals?
+- Is the water body in a remote location, or in a populated area with domesticated animals?

 - Do livestock have access to the water?